pyOpenSci/software-peer-review/content/peer_review/author_guide.md

 ## Packaging Guide

+The [first section of this guidebook](../packaging/packaging_guide) has info for creating and packaging your Python project for review and release.
+The guide also includes info on the basic requirements for pyOpenSci: testing, continuous integration, documentation, etc.

+We also have a [section](../maintenance/release) about releasing your package on PyPI, but we encourage you to wait until after the pyOpenSci review process has finished before uploading to PyPI.
+This makes it easier to incorporate changes/suggestions from the reviews.

-PyPI has a [short tutorial](https://packaging.python.org/tutorials/packaging-projects/) on how to package a Python project for easy installation.
-Note that the tutorial includes uploading your project to PyPI.
-We encourage you to submit to pyOpenSci for review before uploading to PyPI.
+PyPI also has a [short tutorial](https://packaging.python.org/tutorials/packaging-projects/) on how to package a Python project for easy installation.

 ## Presubmission
 If you are unsure if your package fits within pyOpenSci's [scope](aims_scope), you're encouraged to open a presubmission inquiry issue on the [software-review](https://github.com/pyOpenSci/software-review) repository.